mmesh/docs/docs/platform/administration/account.md

 #### PagerDuty

-The PagerDuty integration allows to forward all the alerts of your mmesh to your PagerDuty account.
+The PagerDuty integration allows forwarding all the alerts of your mmesh to your PagerDuty account.

 ### Notifications

 #### Slack

-The Slack integration allows to receive general notifications, automation reports and alerts on the channels of your choice in your Slack organization.
+The Slack integration allows receiving general notifications, automation reports and alerts on the channels of your choice in your Slack organization.

-mmesh will use **two different channels**: one for **general notifications and automation reports** and other for **alerts and high priority notifications**.
+mmesh will use **two different channels**: one for **general notifications and automation reports** and the other for **alerts and high-priority notifications**.

 ##### Configuration